Recognition of Prior Learning (VAE-VAP-VES)

 public

-Anyone who has completed higher educationat a private or public educational institution or training organization in France or abroad.
+Any person who has completed higher educationat a private or public institution or training organization in France or abroad.

-All courses are available at VES, withthe exception of doctoral degrees and intermediate degrees (Deug and Maîtrise).
+All degree programs are available through distance education, withthe exception of the Ph.D. and intermediate degrees (DEUG and Maîtrise).

-For guidance with your search, you can contact theSCUIO IP, where specialists in educational offerings will provide you with information.
+For guidance with your search, you can contact theSCUIO IP, where program specialists will be happy to assist you.

-Check out ourtraining offeringsand learn about the training objectives and targeted skills.
+Check out ourtraining offeringsand learn about the course objectives and the skills you’ll develop.

 stages of the ves